BitBagCommerce/SyliusCmsPlugin/doc/installation.md

 5. Finish the installation by updating the database schema and installing assets:

 ```
+$ bin/console cache:clear
 $ bin/console doctrine:migrations:diff
 $ bin/console doctrine:migrations:migrate
 $ bin/console assets:install --symlink
 $ bin/console sylius:theme:assets:install --symlink
 ```

+Note.
+In some cases the `--symlink` option [may trow some errors](https://github.com/Sylius/SyliusThemeBundle/issues/91).
+If you consider running the commands without `--symlink` option, please keep in mind to run them on every potential plugin update.

 6. Add plugin assets to your project